 The software includes reporting tools, viewed fully in your PayPal POS account from any web browser.
 It integrates with Xero and QuickBooks for more accounting tools, if exporting sales to Excel does not cut it for your books.

-Payouts automatically go to your bank account within 1-2 working days, which is fairly standard these days.
+Payouts to your bank account take 1-2 working days, which is fairly standard these days.
+Merchants can alternatively receive payouts within minutes in the online PayPal account.

-As to customer service, you can phone PayPal POS between 9am-5pm on weekdays or email any time (although replies only happen during office hours).
+You can phone PayPal POS’s support between 9am-5pm on weekdays or email any time, although replies only happen during office hours.

-But PayPal’s takeover of the company has changed things by removing online payment options, for example.
+But PayPal’s takeover of the company has changed things by removing online payment options, for example, and made the app and fees more unreliable.
 Its customer service is also poorly rated with issues not being dealt with promptly, so we can’t fully recommend it.

 Learn more: PayPal POS (Zettle) review – previously a leading card reader